Cyrilinc/Snowflakes/README.md

 ==========

 Snowflakes is a Content Management System and Web publishing software.
-###The Features includes:
+###Snowflakes Features

-Creating,Editing and managing posts called snowflakes, Snowflakes events and Snowflakes gallery keeping in mind Role based access control(RBAC) for users which consists of
+Creating,Editing and managing posts called snowflakes, Snowflakes events and Snowflakes gallery keeping in mind Role based access control(RBAC) which consists users as mentioned below

 **Author/Editor** - Can Create snowflakes,snowflake Events and gallery but not publish

 **Publisher** -